OperationFman/portfolio/README.md

 ## Design Decisions

-One of my goals was actually to experiment while I built this project out, originally I came from a React Native background which lacks many web dev tools.
-So I experimented with various styling tools like default CSS, Tailwind and eventually settled on SASS for it's extremely ease of use and reliability.
+This project was created as an opportunity to experiment and explore new techniques in web development.
+Initially, I came from a React Native background and wanted to expand my skills by trying out various styling tools.
+After evaluating options such as default CSS and Tailwind, I ultimately decided to use SASS for its ease of use and reliability.

 &nbsp;

-Speed was a major focus, due to this site being a portfolio it's like recruiters and hirers would visit it most often.
-If they have to sit and wait for loading spinners and slow pop-in images, it reflects poorly on my abilities.
-So overall i've kep my usage of NPM packages to an absolute minimum, preferring to build code for my exact needs and to minimize the use of Javascript here possible, preferring raw CSS when possible..
+Performance was a primary concern as the website serves as my portfolio and is frequently visited by recruiters and potential employers.
+To ensure a smooth user experience, I kept the use of NPM packages to a minimum and wrote custom code to meet specific needs, opting for raw CSS whenever possible.
+The efforts to optimize performance are reflected in the high lighthouse score, as shown below.

 ![Lighthouse Score](https://user-images.githubusercontent.com/42459707/217158718-b1019176-005a-4f20-8c03-a5fedfdf1c4a.png)

 &nbsp;

-Test driven development was another major goal, I wanted to push myself to really get used to the development style and i feel I have, although i must note it's easiest for static pages.
-When dealing with complex APIs TDD will usually be much harder than the implementation itself.
+Test-driven development was another major focus during the project's development.
+I aimed to gain a strong understanding of this development style, although it proved to be easier to implement with static pages.
+Complex APIs presented a greater challenge in this regard.
+The results of these efforts are shown below.

 ![Yarn Test](https://user-images.githubusercontent.com/42459707/217159178-7104801d-195d-4262-b518-e8236a3b24a3.png)

 &nbsp;

-Dark mode support was a minor goal and a challenge, it adds some complexity but once configured I found it easy to develop with.
-I think it's important to accommodate user preferences for either.
+Dark mode support was also a consideration, adding an extra layer of complexity to the development process.
+However, once properly configured, it was easy to implement.
+I believe it is important to accommodate user preferences and provide a choice between light and dark modes.

 ![Homepage in Light Mode](https://user-images.githubusercontent.com/42459707/217158552-4cce377e-23ca-424a-88fb-7d4ac7d005d4.png)